-Despite the success of the M1999 action, Rod disengaged from Montana Rifle Company to assist Mel's widow in keeping ACRA-Bond Laminates in motion.
-Because of the need for investment in supplies, tools, inventory and equipment, Rod formed Serengeti Rifles, Inc. and purchased ACRA-Bond Laminates in January of 2004.
-Rod partnered with Larry Tahler, an exceptional marksman and the former leader of U.S. Army sniper teams in Viet Nam.
-Together, Rod and Larry embarked on the development and building of the company destined to become the premier custom rifle maker in the country through dedication to several core principles: outstanding craftsmanship, technical research and development, complete customization to achieve each customer's perfect custom hunting rifle, 100% customer satisfaction, and un-paralleled customer service.
+Rod formed Serengeti Rifles, Inc. to carry on Mel’s tradition in January of 2004, and partnered with Larry Tahler, an exceptional marksman and the former leader of U.S. Army sniper teams in Viet Nam.
+Together, Rod and Larry embarked on the development and building of the company destined to become one of the premier custom rifle makers.

-Kilimanjaro founder Erik D. Eike was a long-time (and frequent) customer of Serengeti Rifles.
-In 2008, recognizing the problems that Serengeti faced, Erik began a research and development project for a new flagship line of full custom rifles.
-Employing Serengeti's Master Gunsmith directly, Erik undertook the production of approximately twenty experimental prototype rifles to evaluate different actions, production techniques, finish procedures and more rigorous quality assurance standards.
+Kilimanjaro Rifles was started as a separate company, but eventually acquired the assets and completed the orders of Serengeti Rifles when the economy left it unable to continue.
+Kilimanjaro founder Erik D. Eike was a long-time customer of Serengeti Rifles.
+In 2007, recognizing the problems that Serengeti and other custom builders faced, Erik began a research and development project for a new flagship line of full custom rifles.
+Erik undertook the production of approximately twenty experimental prototype rifles to evaluate different actions, production techniques, finish procedures and more rigorous quality assurance standards.
 During this time, the proprietary "Kilimanjaro Standards" production, testing and quality assurance manual was created, and the Kilimanjaro Rifle was born.

-In August 2009, Erik announced the launch of the new company, Kilimanjaro Rifles.
-Under his leadership, Kilimanjaro purchased the Serengeti name, model lines, patents and certain other assets so that Kilimanjaro could continue the fine tradition of Serengeti and Jaguar Rifles in addition to the new flag-ship Kilimanjaro Rifle.
+In August 2009, Erik formally announced the launch of the new company, Kilimanjaro Rifles.
+Under his leadership, Kilimanjaro later purchased the Serengeti name, model lines, patents and certain other assets so that Kilimanjaro could continue the fine tradition of Serengeti and Jaguar Rifles in addition to the new flag-ship Kilimanjaro Rifle.
 Kilimanjaro also introduced its Kilimanjaro Lever-Action Rifle and a line of new creations of historical custom rifles.
-At significant cost, Kilimanjaro undertook the completion and delivery of Serengeti's outstanding orders.
-As Erik puts it, what Serengeti Rifles achieved was simply too fine to allow to perish.